holdex/developers/.github/CONTRIBUTING.md

 ### Design PRs

-Initiate a PR with a note in the DESIGN.md file detailing the design aspects being addressed.
+Initiate a PR with a note in the DESIGN.md file detailing the addressed design aspects.
 Design PRs use `docs(ui)` as the "type" and "scope" of its name. i.e.: `docs(ui): design table component`

-Structure the design file with the following markup
+Structure the design file with the following markup:

 ```
 ## Feature